WebDAV Drive Sample for macOS in .NET, C#

 For testing and demo purposes you can use one of the IT Hit demo servers.
 Navigate to https://webdavserver.net or to https://webdavserver.com in a web browser.
 Copy the URL or your test folder, that looks like https://webdavserver.net/User123456/ and specify it in the WebDAVServerUrl parameter.

-To run the sample
+To run the sample:

 1. Open the project in Visual Studio and run the project.
-The application is added the macOS Status Bar.
+The application is added to the macOS Status Bar.

 2. Select 'Install Extension' command in the Status Bar.
 This will mount your WebDAV file system.